The Villain

 Summary of The Villain

 • “The Villain” As a Representative of Nature: The poem opens with the poet talking about the excitement and happiness that comes to natural elements when everything is all right.
 The poet says that joy or excitement blesses the clouds with the light that comes from the stars.
-The clouds, then, look upon the earth and see the lambs and calves tottering on their knees excitedly sucking their mothers’ milk.
-This natural scene, then, gives birth to another scene that is the enjoyment of a bird that is singing a song.
+Then the clouds look upon the earth and see the lambs and calves tottering on their knees excitedly sucking their mothers’ milk.
+This natural scene leads to the birth of another scene, filled with the song of a joyous bird.
 The poet, however, observes that only the wind is playing the part of a spoiler and it is moving the corn as if it is dragging it, catching it by its golden hair.
-This shows the difference that although all natural things are making the atmosphere pleasant and happy, yet a single element can destroy this entire pleasant atmosphere.
+It is clear here that despite the positive influence of natural things on the atmosphere, the presence of one element can undo all of it.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “While joy gave clouds the light of stars”, /e/ in “That beamed wher’er they looked” and the sound of /e/ in “While every bird enjoyed his song.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /a/ in “And calves and lambs had tottering knees”.

-2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /f/ in “far from.”
+2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as the sound of /f/ in “far from”.

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /l/ and /n/ in “And calves and lambs had tottering knees” and /r/ in “While every bird enjoyed his song.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /l/ and /s/ in “And calves and lambs had tottering knees” and the sound of /r/ in “While every bird enjoyed his song”.

 6. Personification: The poet has used joy and wind as if they have life and emotions of their own.
-They have been personified.
+They are personified.

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.